singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #735.
 16.16   Can you expand the middle until the earlier condition  is met?
 - #736.
 17.23   When you're checking  to see if a particular square is valid (all black borders), you check how many black pixels are above (or below) a coordinate and to the left (or right) of this coordinate.
 Can you precompute the number of black pixels above and to the left of a given cell?
 - #737.
 16.1    You could also try using XOR.
 - #738.
-17.22   What if you did a breadth-first search starting from both the source word and the desti­ nation word?
+17.22   What if you did a breadth-first search starting from both the source word and the destination word?
 - #739    17.13   In real life, we would  know that some paths will not lead to a word.
 For example, there are no words that start with hellothisism.
 Can we terminate early when going down a path that we know won't work?
 - #740.
 16.11   There's an alternate, clever (and very fast) solution.
 You can actually do this in linear time without recursion.
 How?
 - #741.
 17.18   Consider using a heap.